pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0115.md

 This week we are releasing a [version 0.2.0][gh-macro-testing-020] of the library, which makes it even easier to assert on your macros in a holistic fashion.

-Join us for a quick overview of the library, or watch our [free collection of episodes][macros-collection] for an introduction of what the library has to offer and how it greatly improves upon the tools Apple provides.
+Join us for a quick update on the library, or watch our [free collection of episodes][macros-collection] for an introduction of what the library has to offer and how it greatly improves upon the tools Apple provides.